Factor 55 - Synthetic Rope Spools

 So what’s the bottom line, and what does this mean to us off roaders?

 It means that if your rope retaining pin is smooth, and at least as big as the rope diameter or greater, you can run a soft thimble-less eye on the end of your rope and lose little to no breaking strength.
-We just released a rope spools with a D/d ratio of 2.6 for those who would like to run soft eyes on the Factor 55 products
+We just released rope spools for synthetic winch rope with a D/d ratio of 2.6 for those who would like to run soft eyes on the Factor 55 products.

 ROPE SPOOL SIZE CHART: